bibendovsky/lgvidsubs/README.txt

 ----------

 ----------
-2013.06.25
+2013.??.??
 ----------

-Replaced Microsoft Research Detours with a custom specialized library.
+Replaced Microsoft Research Detours with a custom specialized classes.
 Moved on to MSVC 2012 EE.

 ----------